Campervan life with dogs can be the most rewarding experience, if done correctly.

 When traveling with a dog you will need to make sure that you are stopping enough during the day to take them for walks and potty breaks.

-If you know that your dog doesn’t do well with other dogs, or in crowds of people, avoid taking them to those areas.
 Try to find quieter parks and back roads where you can take them for walks and this will make all the difference for them.

 As you probably already know, not everyone is a dog lover, and if you haven’t learned that yet, it will become clear when traveling with your dog

 Some people get annoyed at barking so if your dog is a barker, it might be better to avoid heavily populated campgrounds and find less populated areas instead.

 Many people have pet allergies, or they don’t want dogs around their kids, or a host of other concerns.

 Keep these concerns in mind and you’ll never have issues with neighbors at camp grounds and other stopping spots.

 - If there are leash laws, please obey them.

 - Always carry bags with you so that you can pick up after your pets.